Consensus Capacity of Noisy Broadcast Channels: Setup and Preliminaries

 \paragraph{Randomization} Allowing for common randomness shared by the sender and both receivers does not change the capacities\footnote{Notice that a malicious sender may choose its transmission depending on the realization of the common randomness.
 Hence the probability of error when the sender and the receivers share common randomness is the weighted average of probabilities of error (of the deterministic codes) under the different possible realizations of common randomness.
 Thus, there is a deterministic code whose probability of error is no worse than that of a code with common randomness.}.
 This also implies that private randomization by the sender does not alter the capacities (since turning the private randomness at the sender into common randomness by providing it to both the decoders cannot decrease the capacity).

 The presence of randomness shared by the decoders (or more generally, samples of correlated sources at the decoders independent of the channel) and unknown to the sender can be absorbed in the model as an additional component in the channel outputs $Y$ and $Z$ independent of the input and the rest of the channel outputs; so we do not introduce separate notation for this.
 Our results will show that this additional shared randomness has no effect on the consensus capacity $\capstr$ (see Remark~\ref{rem:sharedrandomness}).
-However, see Appendix~\ref{app:weak} for the role common randomness shared by the decoders and unknown to the decoder may play in communication with consensus. }{}
+However, as we will discuss in Appendix~\ref{app:weak}, if, unlike our definition above, we only require that $\err^{(n)}\to 0$ as $n\to\infty$, common randomness shared by the decoders and unknown to the sender may affect the rate of communication with consensus.
+In Appendix~\ref{app:weak} we show an example with $\capstr= 0$, but a positive rate is achievable with $\err^{(n)}=o({1}/{n^{\frac{1}{2}-\epsilon}})$, for any $\epsilon>0$, if the decoders share common randomness unknown to the sender.